nsiccha/warmup/readme.md

 differentiable posteriors.
-Dynamic [Hamiltonian Monte Carlo (HMC)](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) with its associated ([improved](https://arxiv.org/abs/1701.02434)) [No U-Turn Sampler (NUTS)](https://arxiv.org/abs/1111.4246) can scale ridiculously well to high-dimensional problems (thousands or more unknown parameters) and has [several built-in diagnostics](https://mc-stan.org/docs/2_27/cmdstan-guide/diagnose.html) to monitor the quality of the obtained results.
+Dynamic [Hamiltonian Monte Carlo (HMC)](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) with its associated ([improved](https://arxiv.org/abs/1701.02434)) [No U-Turn Sampler (NUTS)](https://arxiv.org/abs/1111.4246) can scale exceedingly well to high-dimensional problems (thousands or more unknown parameters) and has [several built-in diagnostics](https://mc-stan.org/docs/2_27/cmdstan-guide/diagnose.html) to monitor the quality of the obtained results.